weibocom/nginx-upsync-module/README.md

 Description
 ======

 This module provides a method to discover backend servers.
-Supporting dynamicly adding or deleting backend server through consul and dynamically adjusting backend servers weight, module will timely pull new backend server list from consul to upsync nginx ip router.
+Supporting dynamicly adding or deleting backend server through consul or etcd and dynamically adjusting backend servers weight, module will timely pull new backend server list from consul or etcd to upsync nginx ip router.
 Nginx needn't reload.
 Having some advantages than others:

 * timely

-      module send key to consul with index, consul will compare it with its index, if index doesn't change connection will hang five minutes, in the period any operation to the key-value, will feed back rightaway.
+      module send key to consul/etcd with index, consul/etcd will compare it with its index, if index doesn't change connection will hang five minutes, in the period any operation to the key-value, will feed back rightaway.

 * performance

-      Pulling from consul equal a request to nginx, updating ip router nginx needn't reload, so affecting nginx performance is little.
+      Pulling from consul/etcd equal a request to nginx, updating ip router nginx needn't reload, so affecting nginx performance is little.

 * stability

       Even if one pulling failed, it will pull next upsync_interval, so guarantying backend server stably provides service.
-And support dumping the latest config to location, so even if consul hung up, and nginx can be reload anytime.
+And support dumping the latest config to location, so even if consul/etcd hung up, and nginx can be reload anytime.

 * health_check